nanoframework/nanoFramework.DependencyInjection/README.md

  * Object Composition - A object composition defining a set of objects to create and couple.
  * Registering Services - Define an instance of the ServiceCollection  and register the object composition with a specific service lifetime.
  * Service Provider - Creating a service provider to retrive the object.

-This API mirrors as close as possible the official .NET [Microsoft.Extensions.DependencyInjection](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection).
-Exceptions are mainly derived from the lack of generics support in .NET nanoFramework.

 ### Object Composition
 Define an object composition to create and couple.